vesche/um.wtf/articles/01-stabbybot.md

 ...
 ```

 These are messages being sent from the server to the client.
 We can now see upon login we get some information about what time of day it is in-game: `030,day`.
 And then some perception data starts rolling in: `05+36551,186.7,131.0,walking,left|+58036,23.1,122.8,walking,right|...`.
 It looks like player id, coordinates, status, and direction facing.
-We can now start fiddling around and reverse engineering the game communication to begin understanding what the client/server are sending.
+We can now start fiddling around and reverse engineering the game communication to begin understanding what the client & server are sending to each other.

 For instance, what happens when we kill someone in game?